-Sarah produced, launched, and directs JIMENA’s multi-lingual Oral History and Digital Experiences Program, and various education, advocacy, social media, fundraising and community outreach campaigns.
-Sarah has coordinated and produced over 100 cultural events nation-wide and effectively increased JIMENA’s visibility.
-In 2013 and 2014, Sarah provided briefs on Jewish refugees from Arab countries to the Canadian Parliamentary Committee on Foreign Affairs and International Development and she guest lectured at Ben Gurion University and Bar Ilan University.
+Sarah produced, launched, and directs JIMENA’s multi-lingual Oral History and Digital Experience Program, JIMENA’s Arabic Outreach Program, JIMENA’s Day School Initiative, and various education, advocacy, social media, and community outreach campaigns.
+Sarah has produced hundreds of cultural events nation-wide and has developed international partnerships with a multitude of organizations, universities, museums, and public offices.
+Sarah has also provided briefs on Jewish refugees from Arab countries to the Canadian Parliamentary Committee on Foreign Affairs and International Development and the US Department of State.
+She has also lectured at Ben Gurion University and Bar Ilan University.

 Prior to joining JIMENA, Sarah spent six years in Israel where she contributed to social service programs in a variety of capacities through her work at different non-profit organizations, mainly NATAL: Israel Trauma Center for Victims of Terror and War.
 Sarah is passionate about ecology, human rights, and is an avid organic gardener.
 A proud mixed Turkish-Sephardic and Ashkenazi Jew, Sarah lives in Northern California with her husband and two sons.